ScuroGuardiano/orderelly/README.md

 # Ordelerry - painless image viewing

 # WIP
-I want to learn Rust while doing this shit, so it can take a while to do this.
-A long while.
-Like really long while ;3
-Rust is crazy man!

 ## Legal
 Project is not associated with any company and is made ****_for educational purposes only!_****